 With respect to navigation matters, the NCSR 6 approved the draft MSC resolution on amendments to MSC.191(79) on Performance standards for the presentation of navigation-related information on shipborne navigational displays, which included an expanded appendix of S-mode Guidelines.
 The Sub-Committee approved the draft SN.1/Cir.243/Rev.2 on Guidelines for the presentation of navigation-related symbols, terms and abbreviations.
-The NCSR 6 approved the draft MSC circular on Initial descriptions of Maritime Services in the context of e-navigation, which included an annex containing all the draft descriptions submitted by coordinating bodies to date.
+The NSCR 6 approved the draft MSC circular on Initial descriptions of Maritime Services in the context of e-navigation, which included an annex containing all the draft descriptions submitted by coordinating bodies to date.
 The Sub-Committee approved the draft MSC circular on Guidance for navigation and communication equipment intended for use on ships operating in polar waters.
-All these drafts will be submitted to MSC 101 for the Committee's approval and subsequent adoption.